Shimano XTR vs XT vs SLX vs Deore | MTB Drivetrains Explained!

 But XT chromizing treatment on the plate and links.
 This is the most durable treatment you can get on them again.

 The exact weight is 252 g, and the price is 40 quid.
-So slightly up.
+So, it is slightly up.
 But the critical feature is durability and strength when it comes to X. T. Finally, the XDR visually looks quite different.

 So it’s designed to have minimal friction, saving as much as five watts to a rider, which probably doesn’t make that much difference to me.